-1. Your therapist’s time is valuable to others.
-Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have taken it.
+1. Your therapist’s time is valuable.
+Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have needed it.

-2. Many massage therapists are contracted and therefore self-employed.
-Because they are not employees, they do not get paid an hourly wage and instead are paid based on how many clients they see per day.
-When a client does not show up to an appointment, the therapist does not get paid at all.
+2. Many massage therapists are self-employed.
+Because they are not employees, they do not receive an hourly wage so when a client does not show up to an appointment, the therapist does not get paid at all.
 A cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.
 Initially only a portion of the appointment’s cost is charged, however if cancelling or missing appointments becomes a recurring incident, the therapist reserves the right to charge the full cost of the appointment.

 It should also be noted that insurance companies do not cover the cost of cancellation fees.

-It is understandable that accidents happen, emergencies arise and life can just get in the way sometimes.
-It is important to communicate with your therapist as soon as possible.
+It is understandable that accidents happen and emergencies arise.
+In such cases it is important to communicate with your therapist as soon as possible.

 Can I bring my child for a massage?